Blade is Still #BlackBoyJoy

 Blade: Unforgivable Blackness

-With black television’s resurgence, shows like Black-ish, Atlanta, Insecure, Empire, Scandal, and How to Get Away with Murder have been blasting through airwaves and our downloads.
+With black television’s resurgence, shows like Black-ish, Atlanta, Insecure, Empire, Scandal, and How to Get Away with Murder have been blasting through the airwaves and our downloads.
 The next leap in black film and television naturally is the red-hot superhero genre.

 Then, the seemingly unthinkable happened.